-Spread a blanket and gaze at a starry sky undiluted by city light, or tour behind the scenes at a bison handling facility and learn how this magnificent animal was brought back from near extinction.
+Just 35 minutes east of Edmonton lies a year-round wonderland.
+Spread a blanket and gaze at a starry sky undiluted by city light or follow the footprints of a bison and learn how this magnificent animal was brought back from near extinction.
 Elk Island National Park is not only an important refuge for bison, elk and more than 250 bird species, but is also an oasis of calm for day picnickers and overnight campers alike.

 Featured things to do